Pelvic Prolapse Do’s and Don’ts: A Guide to Better Pelvic Health

 Start by consulting a healthcare professional who specializes in pelvic health.
 They can evaluate your condition and recommend the best course of action.

 Treatment may include pelvic floor exercises, lifestyle modifications, or the use of pessaries to support the pelvic organs.
-In some cases, surgical options might be necessary to correct the prolapse.
+In some cases, surgical options may be necessary to correct the prolapse.

 Don’t: Ignore Symptoms